worktheclock/replit.github.io/tutorials/graphql-project-part-1.md

   - [Defining an Information Architecture](#defining-an-information-architecture)
   - [Loading the Data](#loading-the-data)

-## Creating Your Own Project on Replit
+## Creating your own project with Replit

 If you haven't already, head to the [signup page](https://repl.it/signup) and create a Replit account.
 Once created, set up a new project by: